-Criteria-A well-defined configuration management process, including a change management process, is needed to ensure that the County's information technology (IT) resources, which include its systems, network, infrastructure, and data, are configured securely and that changes to IT resources do not adversely affect security or operations.
+Criteria-A well-defined configuration management process, including a change management process, is needed to ensure that the County's information technology (IT) resources, which include its systems, network, infrastructure, and data, are configured securely and that changes to these IT resources do not adversely affect security or operations.
 IT resources are typically constantly changing in response to new, enhanced, corrected, or updated hardware and software capabilities and new security threats.
 The County should have effective written configuration management internal control policies and procedures to track and document changes made to its IT resources.

-Condition and context-While the County had written policies and procedures for managing changes to its IT resources, the County did not always follow its policies and procedures for changes made.
-Also, the policies and procedures did not include a change management process for each type of change.
-In addition, the policies and procedures lacked certain critical elements, including ensuring changes were properly documented and tested and IT resources were configured securely.
+Condition and context-The County has written policies and procedures for managing changes to its IT resources; however, they lacked critical elements.
+Also, the County did not have policies and procedures to ensure IT resources were configured securely.